lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 Description: Used to calculate alignment (nematic order parameter) of tangent vectors to DNA that are in close spatial proximity.
 See: Fig 2C in paper.

 ### TAD_asphericity_correlations.m
-Description: Fig 4 D,E,F in paper.
-D) Active gene density is not correlated with TAD asphericity.
-E) Transcription magnitude (transcripts per million) is not correlated with TAD asphericity.
-F) The length of active gene arrays is not correlated with TAD asphericity.
+Description: Fig 4 C,D,E in paper.
+C) Active gene density is not correlated with TAD asphericity.
+D) Transcription magnitude (transcripts per million) is not correlated with TAD asphericity.
+E) The length of active gene arrays is not correlated with TAD asphericity.
 Also Fig S12 B in paper: histograph of TAD sizes.

 ### TAD_analysis.m
 Description: Used to calculate average level and strand of transcription near TAD boundary.
 See: Fig 4B in paper: histograms of TAD asphericity.
 See: Fig S11 in paper: convergent transcription at TAD boundaries.